These guides are AI-generated educational summaries — not legal or medical advice.

 Describing symptoms only on a good day or using minimizing language

-Why: Per M21-1 guidance, C&P exams are intended to capture the full range of the veteran's disability including the worst manifestations.
+Per M21-1 guidance, C&P exams are intended to capture the full range of the veteran's disability including the worst manifestations.
 Using phrases like 'it's not that bad' or 'I'm getting used to it' creates a record that understates the true severity of the condition.

-Do this instead: Prepare to describe your worst day in concrete, functional terms.
+Instead: Prepare to describe your worst day in concrete, functional terms.
 Describe the worst episode of lymphedema you have had, the worst pain you experience from scars, and the worst functional limitation you face.
 Use specific examples rather than general statements.

 Impact: All rating levels